The user receives a reminder for each item with `Remind' turned on.

 Reminders appear in one of two forms: on-screen or email.
 On-screen reminders

-appear anytime the Calendar Tool host computer is running, whether or not the
+appear anytime the Calendar Tool local computer is running, whether or not the

 Calendar Tool itself is running.
 For example, when it is time for the dentist